pacharanero/awesome-missing-nhs-things/README.md

 * GP Practices register API
 * Pharmacies register API
 * Independent care providers API
+* Care Homes register API - UUID of the care home & providing details of the type of care available, capacity, current availability, and facilities.

 ## Health 'MapIt'
 * MapIt by MySociety simplifies the use of geospatial information and enables easy creation of map layers or overlays reflecting open data and administrative boundaries